 Similarly, a separate Pew Research Study showed that:

 At Papa, we have placed ourselves on the front lines in order to support our members.
 We want every member to have access to the best health care they can get to meet their needs.
-Which is why we are really focusing on how we can help support our health plan partners and their health equity objectives by improving digital health literacy.
+Which is why we are really focusing on how we can help support our health plan partners and their health equity objectives by improving our digital health literacy program.

 One thing we do that seems simple but makes a big difference: Members can request tech help from our Papa Pals.
 Whether it's setting up tech devices, assisting with telehealth appointments, or teaching members how to make video calls to family and friends, our Papa Pals are ready to help.
 In fact, 15% of Papa members request this help when they enroll in Papa.